Nicolas Marroc

-Nicolas Marroc (born 5 December 1986 in La Roche-sur-Yon) is a French racing driver.
+Nicolas Marroc (born 5 December 1986 in La Roche-sur-Yon) is a French former racing driver.

 Career

 Formula Renault Campus France

 Marroc began his formula racing career in the 2006 Championnat de France FFSA Formule Campus Renault Elf season.
 He finished ninth overall in the championship, taking seven point-scoring positions from thirteen races including one podium at Lédenon, scoring 44 points.

 Formula Renault

-In 2007 he participated in the Championnat de France Formula Renault 2.0 with Pole Services and TCS Racing, but was not classified.
+In 2007, Marroc participated in the Championnat de France Formula Renault 2.0 with Pole Services and TCS Racing, but was not classified.
 In the Eurocup, he was a guest driver at Magny-Cours and Barcelona.

 The following season, Marroc competed in both the Eurocup Formula Renault 2.0 and Formula Renault 2.0 West European Cup championships for TCS Racing.
 He failed to score a point in the Eurocup standings.
 In the West European Cup, he took 28th place in the championship, scoring one point thanks to a tenth place at Le Mans.